ctrlplusb/react-sizeme/README.md

 };
 ```

 When you execute the `SizeMe` function it will return a Higher Order Component (HOC).
 You can use this Higher Order Component to decorate any of your existing Components with the size awareness ability.
-Each of the Components you decorate will then recieve a `size` prop, which is an object of schema `{ width: number, height: number }` - the numbers representing pixel values.
+Each of the Components you decorate will then recieve a `size` prop, which is an object of schema `{ width: ?number, height: ?number }` - the numbers representing pixel values.
+Note that the values can be null until the first measurement has taken place, or based on your configuration.
 Here is a verbose example showing full usage of the API:

 ```javascript
 import sizeMe from 'react-sizeme';